Appeals court throws out massive civil fraud penalty against President Donald Trump

 Despite such discrepancies as tripling the size of his Trump Tower penthouse, he said the financial statements were, if anything, lowball estimates of his fortune.

-During an appellate court hearing last September, Trump's lawyers argued many of the case's allegations were too old, an assertion they made unsuccessfully before trial.
-The defense also contends James misused a consumer protection law to sue Trump and improperly policed private business transactions that were satisfactory to those involved.
+During an appellate court hearing last September, Trump's lawyers argued that many of the case's allegations were too old and that James had misused a consumer protection law to sue Trump over private business transactions that were satisfactory to those involved.

-State attorneys said the law in question applies to fraudulent or illegal business conduct, whether it targets everyday consumers or big corporations.
-Though Trump insists no one was harmed by the financial statements, the state contends that the numbers led lenders to make riskier loans and that honest borrowers lose out when others game their net worth numbers.
+State attorneys said that while Trump insists no one was harmed by the financial statements, his exaggerations led lenders to make riskier loans and that honest borrowers lose out when others game their net worth numbers.

-The state has argued that the verdict rests on ample evidence and that the scale of the penalty comports with Trump’s gains, including his profits on properties financed with the loans and the interest he saved by getting favorable terms offered to wealthy borrowers.

 The civil fraud case was just one of several legal obstacles for Trump as he campaigned, won and segued to a second term as president.